Update 3 August 2020

 Unfortunately most of the major events such as Highland Games have been cancelled for the rest of this year.
 Feel free to check out the 2020-2021 dates on our Events listing page.

-If you are hoping to visit attractions like castles and museums, please double check when they will be re-opening and if you need to pre-book time slots so that social distancing can be well managed.
+If you are hoping to visit attractions like castles and museums, please check when they are open and if you need to pre-book time slots so that social distancing can be well managed (see our guide to what's open in and around Inverness).

 VisitScotland has a handy list which explains the various phases for exiting lockdown.